This is specifically for K. Lumpur, Selangor, Johor, and P. Pinang.

 Sports and Recreation Activities

-- Activities carried out outside the movement direction area in force unless authorized.
+- Activities carried out outside the area where the movement control is enforced unless authorisation is obtained.

 - Outbound / inbound tourism activities in MCO areas and in EMCO areas.